Newlands School FCJ

-Newlands Catholic School FCJ, was a mixed 11–16 Catholic, state school in Middlesbrough, North Yorkshire, England.
+Newlands Catholic School FCJ was a mixed 11–16 Catholic, state school in Middlesbrough, North Yorkshire, England.
 The school was awarded Specialist Maths and Computing College status.

 It was owned by a religious order, the Faithful Companions of Jesus (FCJs) who originally came to Middlesbrough in the 19th century at the request of the Bishops.
-It was originally a girls school before it was amalgamated with St Mary's the local boys school.
+It was originally an all-girls school before it was amalgamated with St Mary's local boys school.

 The school motto was Fortiter Et Recte, which in Latin means "Bravely and Justly".

-In 2009 Newlands School was officially renamed as Trinity Catholic College after amalgamating with St. David's School, Middlesbrough.
+In 2009, Newlands School was officially renamed as Trinity Catholic College after amalgamating with St. David's School, Middlesbrough.